mannysoft/capsule/README.md

-# Laravel 4 Database Package Wrapper
+# Laravel 4 Package Wrapper

-A simple wrapper class for the Laravel Database package.
+A simple wrapper package for the Laravel packages.
 This is only to be used outside of a Laravel application.

+## Packages Covered

+Only `database` for now, more to come.

 ## Usage

 ### Setup

-Before you can make any Db calls or use any Eloquent Models, you must first make a connection using the `Db::makeConnection` method.
+Before you can make any `Capusle\DB` calls or use any Eloquent Models, you must first make a connection using the `Capsule\Database\Connection::make` method.

-    DbWrapper\Db::makeConnection('main', [
+    Capsule\Database\Connection::make('main', [
         'driver'    => 'mysql',
         'host'      => 'localhost',
         'database'  => '',